Roadmaster Engine World now offers standard transmission Chevy, Ford, Dodge and Cummins Standard Transmissions.

 It’s no secret that cars with manual transmissions are usually more fun to drive than their automatic-equipped counterparts.

 A standard transmission, also known as a manual gearbox, stick shift, n-speed manual (where n is its number of forward gear ratios).
 Also manual, MT, or in colloquial U.S. English, a stick is a type of transmission used in motor vehicle applications.
-It uses a driver-operated clutch engaged and disengaged by a foot pedal.
+Furthermore it uses a driver-operated clutch engaged and disengaged by a foot pedal.

 How It Works